 Presently we are installing cables and filters in the newly built dilution unit at the University of Lancaster, and we are exchanging skills and technology between Munich and Lancaster, with visits in both directions.
 This transfer will now be intensified during several visits of Stefan Ludwig and a PhD-student from Munich, Florian Forster.
 They will bring the first mesoscopic samples from Munich, including quantum Hall and double quantum dot devices, and initiate experiments on these structures in Lancaster.
-Florian Forster will be responsible for the 2DEG nanofabricated samples which will be installed for measurement.
+Stefan Ludwig will bring the expertise on thermalization and cooling of the 2DEG samples plus on their low noise cryogenic measurement techniques.
 The first experiments will aim at optimising the cooling of the electronic quantum circuits to ultralow temperatures and to reliably detect the temperature of the electron system.
 These initial steps are crucial for the success of the future development of the new Lancaster facility for studying nanoelectronic circuits at ultralow temperatures.